 WHEN WILL I RECEIVE INFORMATION ABOUT PLACEMENT IN THIS COMMUNITY?

-Students that Applied by April 1, 2017 will receive notification in mid-April.
-Student that apply after April 1 should receive notification within two –three weeks of submitting the True Colors Community Application.
+Students who apply by April 1, 2017, will receive notification in mid-April.
+Student who apply after April 1 should receive notification within two –three weeks of submitting the True Colors Community Application.